Nuri22/csDetector/README.md

 # General Notes

-## Summary
+## Tool Overview

-This tool performs network and statistical analysis on GitHub repositories.
-The results can be used to detect community smells.
+The purpose of this tool is twofold:

+1. Contribute to the list of existing community smells that developers need to be aware of.
+2. Provide developers with a tool to automatically detect community smells in their project.

 ## Stack
 - Windows 10
 - VSCode 1.45.1
 - PowerShell 7.0.1
 - Python 3.8.3

 # Installation
 All required modules **must be installed** prior to running the tool.